rk0803/end2_capstone/part3/README.md

 This model was then used for generating answers for the given questions.
 The predictions were done for test set, and bert score was calculated. </br>
 The bertscore reported is (hug_trans=4.10.2): **Precision = 0.825757,  Recall = 0.808534 and F1 Score = 0.816605100.**

+Around 150 predictions with Question, Truth, and Predictions are available in the file _/content/predictions.txt_.

-A review of predictions (_/content/predictions.txt_) revealed that predictions could be better.
+A review of predictions  revealed that predictions could be better.

 ## Further Work and possible improvements